RF Wittmeyer Community Service Scholarship

 B) Employees of Law Offices of R.F.
 Wittmeyer, Ltd., their immediate families (parent, child, sibling, and spouse), and persons living in the same households of such individuals (whether related or not), are not eligible to participate in the Competition.

 C) Candidates for this scholarship should have a minimum GPA of 3.0 or higher.

 A) The candidate must submit a 750-1,000 word essay response to the prompt: What community service activities have you been involved in and why are you dedicated to your community?
 Please mention at least one organization you have worked with in the past, are currently working with, or plan to work with in the future.

 B) The candidate must submit a professional resumé that lists their experience, both professional and academic.

-C) The candidate must submit an official transcript from their current school.
+C) The candidate must submit either an official or unofficial transcript from their current school.
 First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school, as well as their most recent official transcript from their prior school.

 D) The recipient of the R.F.
 Wittmeyer Community Service Scholarship will be chosen during the month following the scholarship deadline.